tanghui315/speakr-app/docs/getting-started.md

 Get Speakr up and running in just a few minutes using the pre-built Docker image!
 This guide will walk you through the fastest way to deploy Speakr with either OpenAI Whisper API or a [custom ASR endpoint](features.md#speaker-diarization).

+> **Note:** If you want to use the ASR endpoint option for speaker diarization features, you'll need to run an additional Docker container (`onerahmet/openai-whisper-asr-webservice`).
+See [Running ASR Service for Speaker Diarization](getting-started/installation.md#running-asr-service-for-speaker-diarization) for detailed setup instructions.

 ## Prerequisites

 Before you begin, make sure you have Docker and Docker Compose installed on your system.
 You'll also need an API key for either OpenAI or OpenRouter (or a compatible service), at least 2GB of available RAM, and about 10GB of available disk space for storing recordings and transcriptions.